Here are some resources that will help you understand the relationship between college major and occupations:

 MU Major Videos

-The Major Views Videos will help you see some of the many academic options at Millersville University.
+The Major Views Videos will help you learn more about the many academic options at Millersville University.

 Learn about careers, find career information, and locate career resources and advice.
 Sponsored by the U.S. Department of Labor: Employment and Training Administration, this site helps you identify jobs that are similar to your identified skills and abilities.